 - Newspapers, blank newsprint paper – to protect and to fill the boxes

-- Heavy-duty packaging tape – for safe and properly protected items inside the moving box
+- Heavy-duty packaging tape – for safe and properly protected items inside moving boxes

 - Labeling stickers – label each box with room name and list of the packed items inside the box

-- Boxes – buy it from our moving company or get them for free in near grocery store, just make sure they are in good condition.
+- Boxes – buy them from our moving company or get them for free at the local grocery store, just make sure they are in good condition.

-- Blankets – use it to protect your furniture edges from scratches.
+- Blankets – use them to protect your furniture edges from scratches.

-Miami Movers for Less advise that you use the proper packing materials.
-It will take effort and time on your part, but you will be thankful for it in the long run.
-What’s more, you will also be amazed at how you will be able to pack up real quick on your next move.
+Miami Movers for Less advise that you use proper packing materials.
+It will take a lot of effort and time on your part, but you will be thankful for it in the long run.
+What’s more, you will also be amazed at how you will be able to pack up quickly for your next move.
 Remember: Small boxes are for heavy items while medium and large boxes are for lighter items.

 General packing tips

 When you gather all packing supplies and boxes you should know how to start packing.
 There is one general rule.
-Start packing each box with a layer of padding (you can use newspapers or something else you have).
+Start packing each box with a layer of padding (you can use newspapers or packing paper).
 Put the heaviest items at the bottom of the box.
-Label each box by room and by contents.
+Label each box according to the content and destination.
 Pack essentials box that should include items you need for the first day and night in your new home such as snacks, drinks, toothbrushes, a change of clothes, paper plates, a first-aid kit, medications, etc.